Planetary health: Comparison with other fields

-Planetary health is considered a response to existing fields and paradigms such as public health environmental health, ecohealth, One Health and international health.
+Planetary health relates to a range of other fields and paradigms such as public health, environmental health, ecohealth, One Health, conservation medicine and international health.
+It is also influenced by traditional and contemporary Indigenous knowledge systems from around the world.

 While there may be competing definitions of global health, it is loosely defined as the health of populations in a global context, a response to the cross-border movement of health drivers as well as risks, and an improvement over the older concept of international health with its new emphasis on achieving equity in health among all people.
 Some scholars hold that advocacy of planetary health amounts to an over-expansion and totalization of health.

-The editor in chief of The Lancet, Richard Horton, wrote in a 2014 special issue of The Economist on planetary health, that global health was no longer able to truly meet the demands which societies face, as it was still too narrow to explain and illuminate some pressing challenges."Global health does not fully take into account the natural foundation on which humans live – the planet itself.
+The editor in chief of The Lancet, Richard Horton, wrote in a 2014 special issue of The Economist on planetary health, that global health was no longer able to truly meet the demands which societies face, as it was still too narrow to explain and illuminate some pressing challenges.
+"Global health does not fully take into account the natural foundation on which humans live – the planet itself.
 Nor does it factor in the force and fragility of human civilizations."
 In 2015, Judith Rodin, president of the Rockefeller Foundation, declared planetary health as a new discipline in global health.

 In September 2024, the Consortium of Universities for Global Health (CUGH) put forth a set of planetary health learning objectives, noting "the knowledge of planetary health science, interventions, and communication that is essential for future global health professionals."
 CUGH included planetary health in the updated edition of their Global Health Competencies Toolkit.

+In 2023, the US Bureau of Labor Statistics updated the definition of environmental engineering as using, "engineering disciplines in developing solutions to problems of planetary health."
+In 2026, Daniel Oerther proposed that the profession of engineering modify the paramountcy clause to, "hold paramount the health, safety, and welfare of the public and the planet," in recognition of the interconnectedness of all life.